Communist International: Nazi–Soviet Pact and "imperialist war"

 The signing of the Nazi–Soviet Pact in August 1939 led to a dramatic "about turn" in Comintern policy.
 G. D. H. Cole characterized it as a "gross betrayal of the anti-fascist faith", though he also argued it was "not without excuse in face of the attitude of the Western 'appeasers'".
-On 7 September 1939, following a personal interview with Stalin, Dimitrov received instructions to characterize the unfolding war as an "imperialist" conflict between two groups of capitalist states, for which the bourgeoisie of all belligerent states bore equal responsibility.
-The Comintern line was to denounce the war as a struggle between "rival imperialisms".
+On 7 September 1939, following the German invasion of Poland and a personal interview with Stalin, Dimitrov received instructions to characterize the unfolding war as an "imperialist" conflict between two groups of capitalist states, for which the bourgeoisie of all belligerent states bore equal responsibility.
+ECCI Secretariat theses issued on 9 September directed communist parties in belligerent states to actively oppose the "unjust war" and expose its imperialist nature.
 The division between "fascist" and "democratic" capitalist countries was declared to have lost its former sense, and the Popular Front slogan was to be renounced.
-ECCI Secretariat theses issued on 9 September directed communist parties in belligerent states to actively oppose the "unjust war" and expose its imperialist nature.
 During this period, the Comintern attacked social democrats as "agents in the service of British imperialism".
 This marked a fundamental revision of the anti-fascist strategy pursued since 1934, and communist parties were required to drop the banner of anti-fascism at the very moment Hitler's armies began the conquest of Europe.

 The new line caused confusion and dissent in many communist parties.
 The Communist Party of Great Britain (CPGB), for instance, initially supported the war against Nazi Germany but was forced to reverse its position after intervention from Moscow, leading to the replacement of Harry Pollitt as General Secretary by R. Palme Dutt.
 The PCF was outlawed, and its leaders fled into exile or were arrested.
 For many communists, particularly those in the prisons and concentration camps of fascist Europe, the pact was a devastating moral and political blow.
 Throughout 1940 and early 1941, the Comintern maintained the "imperialist war" characterization, though the rapid collapse of France in summer 1940 prompted some tentative rethinking regarding communist participation in anti-Nazi resistance in occupied territories.